aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/markdownsaveoptions/_index.md

 ### getTableHeaderType() {#getTableHeaderType--}

+<b>@deprecated.</b> Please use the 'tableHeaderType' property instead.
 Gets and sets how set the header of the table.

 ```javascript
 getTableHeaderType() : MarkdownTableHeaderType;